Americo-Liberian people

-Americo-Liberian people or Congo people or Congau people in Liberian English, are a Liberian ethnic group of African American, Afro-Caribbean, and liberated African descent.
-The sister ethnic group of Americo-Liberians are the Sierra Leone Creole people, who share similar ancestry and related culture.
+Americo-Liberian people (also known as Congo people or Congau people) are a Liberian ethnic group of African American, Afro-Caribbean, and liberated African origin.
 Americo-Liberians trace their ancestry to free-born and formerly enslaved African Americans who emigrated in the 19th century to become the founders of the state of Liberia.
-They identified there as Americo-Liberians.
-Some African Americans following resettlement in Canada also participated as founding settlers in Sierra Leone and other Recaptive repatriates settled in present-day Côte d'Ivoire.
+They identified themselves as Americo-Liberians.

 Although the terms "Americo-Liberian" and "Congo" had distinct definitions in the nineteenth century, they are currently interchangeable and refer to an ethnic group composed of the descendants of the various free and ex-slave African American, Caribbean, recaptive, and Sierra Leone Creoles who settled in Liberia from 1822.

 The designation "Congo" for the Americo-Liberian population came into common usage when these African Americans integrated 5,000 liberated Africans called Congos (former slaves from the Congo Basin, who were freed by British and Americans from slave ships after the prohibition of the African slave trade) and 500 Barbadian immigrants into the Americo-Liberian identity.
-Under Americo-Liberian leadership, the country was relatively stable although they rarely intermarried with indigenous West Africans.
+Under Americo-Liberian leadership, the country was relatively stable, though the Americo-Liberians and indigenous West Africans maintained largely separate existences and seldom intermarried.

-Although Western literature and discourse in the United States and United Kingdom use the term "Americo-Liberians", this term is largely outdated.
-In common parlance, many Liberians and other West Africans, including the Americo-Liberian people themselves, refer to the group as "Congo" or "Congau" people.

-In addition to indigenous Liberian chiefs and royal families, upper class Americo-Liberians and their descendants led the political, social, cultural and economic sectors of the country; alongside indigenous Liberian elites, upper class Americo-Liberians ruled the new nation from the 19th century until 1980 as a small but dominant minority.
-From 1878 to 1980, the Republic of Liberia was a de facto one-party state, ruled by elites of both the indigenous and Americo-Liberian-dominated True Whig Party and Masonic Order of Liberia.
+In addition to indigenous Liberian elites, chiefs, and royalty, upper-class Americo-Liberians led the political, social, cultural and economic sectors of the country and ruled the new state from the 1800s all the way to 1980 as a small but dominant minority.
+However, President William Tubman challenged the status quo and championed the cause of indigenous groups in the interior against the established oligarchy.